Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Background

 \subsection{Adversarial Robustness}

 It refers to a model's ability to maintain its performance and generate consistent outputs, even when confronted with adversarial examples \cite{zhang2022towards, szegedy2013intriguing}.
 For instance, if a model can retain high accuracy and perform effectively under adversarial attacks, it is considered robust against such attacks.
+Adversarial robustness is typically evaluated by measuring the frequency with which adversarial examples successfully mislead the model \cite{yang2022natural}.
+A higher success rate of adversarial attacks indicates reduced robustness, whereas a lower success rate indicates greater resilience to such attacks.

+In software analytics tasks, adversarial robustness is particularly critical because adversarial perturbations often involve subtle code transformations, such as identifier renaming or statement modifications, that preserve program semantics while misleading models.
+Consequently, evaluating the robustness of language models for code under adversarial attacks is essential to ensure their reliable deployment in practical software engineering environments \cite{du2023extensive}.